 Senior Impact Assessment & Learning Officer

 The James Irvine Foundation is a private, nonprofit grantmaking foundation dedicated to expanding opportunity for the people of California.
 The Foundation’s vision is a California where all low-income workers have the power to advance economically.
 Since 1937 the Foundation has provided more than $2.09 billion in grants to organizations throughout California.
-The Foundation ended 2020 with more than $3 billion in assets and provided $109 million in grants.
-We have about 60 staff across our San Francisco and Los Angeles offices.
+The Foundation ended 2021 with more than $3 billion in assets and provided $128.9 million in grants.
+There are about 80 staff across the San Francisco and Los Angeles offices.
 The Irvine Foundation is committed, internally and externally, to the values of accountability, curiosity, empathy, equity, nimbleness, partnership, and transparency.

-The Foundation’s programmatic efforts are focused on three major, multi-year initiatives: Better Careers, Fair Work, and Priority Communities with additional initiatives on the way.
+The Foundation’s programmatic efforts are focused on four major, multi-year initiatives: Better Careers, Fair Work, Priority Communities, and Just Prosperities.
 Since the Foundation is ever-evolving, adjusting for social relevance and policy shifts in both its current initiatives as well as piloting new ones, investments in program development, implementation, and learning are highly integrated.
-With a significant expansion of staff and grantmaking resources underway, there is a corresponding opportunity to bring new capacity to the Impact Assessment and Learning team.
+We also are excited to be involved in and supporting the operationalization of our Racial Equity statement, which is impacting how we think about and approach our work internally and externally to Irvine.
 IA&L at the Foundation supports assessment and learning efforts to guide strategy and enhance impact; advance accountability and transparency about what the Foundation is doing and learning as well as how that learning is being applied; and, where relevant, uplift these experiences so that they can be leveraged by others.
 We seek to ensure that evaluation is done equitably and in service of equity with those we seek to serve at the center of our work.
 To accomplish this, the Senior IA&L Officer will collaborate with others to build multiple spaces and modalities for Foundation staff, grantees, and partners to interrogate and evolve their practices, determine how/if they align with evolving foci and principles, identify next steps, and provide strategic tools and resources to advance their work.

 Previous experience working in a complex organization is highly desired, as is the ability to hold space for others, understand multi-directional power flow and experience working in collaboration with a kaleidoscope of organizations, consultants, and sector leaders with different missions.
 The successful candidate will be a strong relationship builder.
 Excellent organizational and interpersonal skills are necessary.
 Strong verbal and written communications skills are absolute musts.
 Most importantly, a personal and professional commitment to anti-racism, equity and inclusiveness is vital to advancing the work, including the understanding of how one’s own identity and lived experiences inform their work.

-The Senior IA&L Officer will work closely with the Director of IA&L as a strategic thought partner to help lead the Foundation’s assessment and learning activities, including contributing to a culture of shared learning that increases staff, grantees, and partner impact, and supports ongoing improvement and adaptation.
-This position is part of an IA&L team at the Foundation that has recently evolved to meet shifting organizational needs.
+The Senior IA&L Officer will work closely with the IA&L Team as a strategic thought partner to help lead the Foundation’s assessment and learning activities, including contributing to a culture of shared learning that increases staff, grantees, and partner impact, and supports ongoing improvement and adaptation.
 Reporting to the Director of IA&L, the Senior IA&L Officer will play a key role in the management of IA&L activities, including coordinating with IA&L team members and other Foundation staff.
 This will involve collaborating with, seeking guidance and input from, and creating relationships of trust across Foundation staff.

 Qualifications and Experiences of the Ideal Candidate